 Students will be administratively withdrawn from any class in which they are enrolled and have not attended during the first two weeks of the term.
 Students are not permitted to begin attendance in a class after the second week.

 - Administrative withdrawals will occur at the beginning of the third week of the term at zero percent refund for any student who the instructor marked as not attended.
 A grade of "AW" will be issued.

 - Additionally, being administratively withdrawn from your classes may affect your Satisfactory Academic Progress (PDF).

 Occasionally the college must cancel a class because of insufficient enrollment.
 Students enrolled in the class will be notified of the cancellation as soon as possible and may replace the cancelled class.

 Students who do not wish to make a substitution will have a reversal of charges for the cancelled class posted to their student account.
 The college reserves the right to cancel any classes due to unforeseen circumstances.

 Students with financial aid should call or email Lakeland's Financial Aid Office or stop by the Student Service Center to determine how their aid may be affected by this.

-In accordance with federal regulations, Lakeland establishes a freeze date each semester to determine a student's enrollment status for disbursing federal grants; federal grants will only pay for courses added before the freeze date.
+In accordance with federal regulations, Lakeland establishes a freeze date each semester to determine a student's enrollment status for disbursing federal grants; federal grants will only pay for courses enrolled in on the freeze date.